bbopt/Nomad_HPO_Llama-2_With_LoRa/README.md

 ## Get started

-The PDF document `approach.pdf` in the `Docs` folder thoroughly describes the theory behind our work, as well as our approach.
+The PDF document `approach.pdf` in the `docs` folder thoroughly describes the theory behind our work, as well as our approach.
 It is recommended to read it first in order to fully understand what is undertaken here.

 In the following, the reader is assumed to be familiar with the theory developed in this document, especially with: the Transformers architecture [[Vas+17]](#Vas17), the concept of instruction-tuning, the LoRA fine-tuning method [[Hu+21]](#Hu21), 4 widespread NLP tests (MMLU, BBH, DROP and HumanEval) and the family of LLaMA language models. [[Touv+23]](#Touv23)